Ole Miss Opportunity Program

 - Fall and spring semester base tuition rates for a full-time Mississippi resident student (up to 19 hours each term).
 The additional tuition charge for pharmacy majors is not included

-- Housing in a university residence hall (up to the standard double-occupancy rate)
+- Housing in a university residence hall (up to the standard double-occupancy rate, changes for new incoming freshman entering 2022-2023)

-- Meals through the university, equivalent to the cost of the “Rebel 100 Plus 1″ meal plan for fall and spring, plus $200 flex (food) funds each semester
+- Meals through the University, equivalent to the cost of the “Rebel Unlimited” meal plan for fall and spring, plus $250 flex (food) funds each semester

 Each student will be responsible for paying book, transportation and personal expenses.
 There also may be charges for special fees (i.e., study abroad or extra course fees), summer classes or intersession terms.
-Because Ole Miss Opportunity does not provide funding for these remaining costs, students can meet them through savings, other family resources, federal work-study or loans.
+Because Ole Miss Opportunity does not provide funding for these remaining costs, students can meet them through savings, other family resources, a Federal Work-Study job, or loans.
 The Office of Financial Aid will be happy to assist students with identifying additional funding sources for these expenses.

 The amount of the Ole Miss Opportunity award may be reduced if the student’s financial need changes and/or if the student receives subsequent, additional gift aid (scholarships and/or grants).